rafaelravelli12/Challenges-HackerRank.com/README.md

 # my-hackerrank-practices

+Estimeed Sirs,

-This repository is being used to allocate my resolutions for exercises located on the website www.hackerrank.com.
+This repository is being used to allocate my resolutions for exercises proposed on the website www.hackerrank.com.

+Graciously,